BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 Manipulation of tensors (reshaping, concatenating, ...) with [einops](https://github.com/arogozhnikov/einops) is extremely intuitive and time-saving.

-### gradio
+### gradio and streamlit

-To quickly create interactive apps based on trained machine learning models, [gradio](https://gradio.app/) is one of the most popular frameworks.
+To quickly create interactive apps based on trained machine learning models, [gradio](https://gradio.app/) and [streamlit](https://streamlit.io/) are among the most popular frameworks.

 ## Environments 🌎